datacoves/dbt-coves/docs/commands/generate/airflow dags/README.md

 When a YML Dag `node` is of type `task_group`, **Generators** can be used instead of `Operators`.

-They are custom classes that receive YML `key:value` pairs and return one or more tasks for the respective task group.
+Generators are custom classes that receive YML `key:value` pairs and return one or more tasks for the respective task group.
 Any pair specified other than `type: task_group` will be passed to the specified `generator`, and it has the responsibility of returning N amount of `task_name = Operator(params)`.

 We provide some prebuilt Generators: